 Your customers want to have a personalized experience, they expect customer service representative to know their contact, and the product/service information history.
 This is no longer an “if” but a “when”.
 Most businesses have adopted this approach long ago making it so widespread that it has become a given rather than a fun additional option.
 If you are not sure how to create a personalized experience for your customers, follow these tips:

 - Use a CRM tool to keep track of all the data you collect from your customers.
 It’s much easier for a phone call to go smoothly when your agent has all of the information about the customers in front of them.
 This way, the customer doesn’t have to repeat all the details every time they call.

 - Send relevant promotions, offers, discounts, sales, and deals to customers via email or other channels based on their purchase history.
 Follow up with calls to ensure that they are satisfied or want to find out more about a certain product or service.

 - Give rewards for loyalty and recognition for how long the customer has been with the company.
 These can be discounts, special status or early access to your product releases, branded merchandise, etc.

 - Exceed your customers’ expectations by contacting them proactively and following up.
 This will increase your chances of turning them into repeat customers or even advocates of your business.

-8. Solve Problems
+8. Actually Solve the Problems

 Last, and perhaps the most important, you have to solve your customers’ problems.
 It is a very simple notion, yet many customer service employees fail to understand what that means.
 You not only have to provide them with relevant information but also solve their problem instead of making them figure it out for themselves.

 Train your employees appropriately so that they can provide the best customer service and come up with creative ways to solve the issues your customers encounter.
-Every call your agents make, every email they send must be a step towards solving the problem.
+Every call your agents make, every email they send must be a step towards solving the customers’ problem.